Sephyryah/landing-page/README.md

 My second project from [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page) !

-Thanks to Freepik, Awicon and Linector for the icons !
+Thanks to Freepik, Awicon, Linector and gungyoga04 for the icons !

 ## Description